christinepallon/INFS692/README.md

 ## Model details

-All models use the **radiomics.csv** dataset, with *Failure.binary* as the property we're trying to predict.
+All models use the **radiomics_completedata.csv** dataset, with *Failure.binary* as the property we're trying to predict.
 As such, all models deal with binary classification.
 All models also use an 80/20 training/testing split.

 Our three models are as follows: